F5Networks/f5-cloud-failover-extension/contributing/README.md

 - A Google service account with sufficent access to update the indicated virtual machines and forwarding rules
 - Virtual addresses created in a named traffic group and matching _Alias IP_ addresses on the BIG-IP NICs serving application traffic
 - Virtual machine instances tagged with:
-    - The key(s) and value(s) from the *addressTags* section in the Failover Extension Configuration request
+    - The key(s) and value(s) from the *failoverAddresses.scopingTags* section in the Cloud Failover extension configuration
 - Forwarding rules(s) configured with targets that match a virtual address or floating self IP of the active BIG-IP

 ![diagram](images/GoogleFailoverExtensionHighLevel.gif)